 - Deadpan Snarker: In response to Jonouchi and Honda's antics.

-- Depending on the Artist: Anzu's breast size ranges from flat chested to well endowed depending on which episodes you watch—sometimes it just depends on the scene.
+- Depending on the Artist: In the anime, of course.
+Anzu's breast size ranges from flat chested to well endowed depending on which episodes you watch—sometimes it just depends on the scene.
 Her outfit affects it too—her yellow "Spirit" shirt makes her appear flat, her blue shirt changes around, and in her yellow tube top seen only in a few episodes, she's big enough to rival Mai.

 - Dull Eyes of Unhappiness: Whenever Marik possesses her.
 Though some fans think she looks better.

 - Dude Magnet: Yugi is in love with her.
-Honda and Jonouchi have even show signs that they are somewhat attracted to her.
-They lifted her skirt once with a ruler, and in season 0, the guys take notice of how well shaped her body is.
+Honda and Jounouchi have even show signs that they are somewhat attracted to her.
+They lifted her skirt once with a ruler, and in Toei's first anime adaptation "season 0", the guys take notice of how well-shaped her body is.

 - Johnny Steps wanted to take Anzu out on a date for being a Worthy Opponent.

-- Ryou Bakura, in a lot of scenes was shown to be rather close to Anzu duing Duelist Kingdom.
+- Ryou Bakura, in a lot of scenes was shown to be rather close to Anzu during Duelist Kingdom.

 - Evil Laugh: You can thank Marik for that.